Paradigm4/orderbook-example/README.md

 ============

-Example custom aggregation function that computes a basic order book to a fixed depth from example ARCA book data (see example below).
+Example custom aggregation function that computes a basic order book to a fixed depth from example sample market book data (see example below).
 The depth is fixed at 3 in this crude demo source code (see the source to change the depth).

 ### Compile & copy the custom aggregation operator